Hhbecker/CoogleEngine/README.md

 * if a word appears in all documents its deleted but it should be deleted only if it shows up in the same amounts in each document
 * if there is punctuation next to a word it doesn't recognize just the word (there is not partial word matching)
 * empty documents might crash trainHashmap()

+### Testing Instructions
+To test clone the repo and `cd` into the SRC directory.
+Run `make` and then `./search` and folllow the prompts.
+The output file will be called search_scores.txt.

 #### References
 Some references for more information on tf-idf method for document retrieval.